 - Help students seeking independent projects by identifying faculty or other resource people who can advise them.

-- Review for appropriateness all departmental offerings submitted via the for-credit subject and/or non-credit activity IAP posting system.
+- Review for appropriateness all departmental offerings submitted via the non-credit activity IAP posting system.